-The engine trouble warning light comes on for around 2 seconds when pushing the start switch.
+The engine trouble warning light comes on for around 2 seconds when pushing the start switch to turn on the engine trouble warning light comes on while the start switch is being pushed.

 - a.
 Start switch is not being pushed.

 - b.
 Start switch is being pushed.

 - c.
 Engine trouble warning light goes off

 - d.
 Engine trouble warning light comes on for around 2 seconds